gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_KillCount/README.md

 Run the plugin command to start counting kills of a given enemyId:

-**Note**: starting a new tracking will reset the current kill count
+**Note**: starting a new tracking will reset the current kill count if the same variable is used

-startKillCount enemyId
+startKillCount enemyId variableId

-E.G. startKillCount 3 to track enemyId 3
+E.G. "startKillCount 3 10" to track enemyId 3 in variable 10

-Run the plugin command to stop counting kills
+Run the plugin command to stop counting kills of a given enemyId

+**Note**: Stopping a kill count does not reset the variable.
+You'll have to reset it manually if you don't run reset kill count first

-stopKillCount
+stopKillCount enemyId

-Run the plugin command to reset kill count
+Run the plugin command to reset kill count of a given enemyId

-resetKillCount
+resetKillCount enemyId